shrn-kira/alx-low_level_programming/0x0C-more_malloc_free/README.md

-Readme file for the more malloc free directory
+This the readme file for the 0x0C-more_malloc_free directory